supervillain3000/terraform/README.md

-# Terraform + Ansible with static inventory
+# Terraform + Ansible with dynamic inventory in OpenStack

 Creates any desired number of web servers and runs Ansible roles for configuration using a dynamic inventory.